 In 2020, the Company applied 'Interest Rate Benchmark Reform - Phase 2 - Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16' to all loans whose interest rates were based on LIBOR that were transitioning to alternative benchmark interest rates.
-During 2021, the Company applied the practical expedient in these amendments, to account for a change in the basis for determining the contractual cash flows by updating the effective interest rate using the guidance in IFRS 9.
+During 2021, the Company applied the practical expedient in these amendments, to account for a change in the basis for determining the contractual cash flows by updating the effective interest rate using the quidance in IFRS 9.
 This resulted in no immediate gain or loss being recognised.
-There were no loans or other instruments remaining that are affected by IBOR reform as at 31 December 2021.